mongodb-developer/mongodb-dotnet-example/README.md

 ## More information

 If you want more information about MongoDB and Atlas, the powerful cloud-based database solution, you can view [the documentation](https://docs.atlas.mongodb.com/).

+## Disclaimer

+Use at your own risk; not a supported MongoDB product